UlyssesIE/CodingExample2025/README.md

 The original services are designed for deepseek-r1, if you want to try other LLM, you may need to change the structure of post message in api.py.

-Please use the following command to install all required packages:
+After clone the repository, please use the following command to install all required packages:

 `pip install -r requirements.txt`

+**Running the Services**

+To run the SSE service：

+1.Navigate to the sse_service directory
+`cd sse_service_example`

+2.Start the service
+`python sse_service.py`

+To run the websocket service：

+1.Navigate to the sse_service directory
+`cd websocket_service_example`

+2.Start the service
+`python websocket_service.py`